top of page

 Antique Wall Clock

-Wall clocks are the largest category of both antique and modern clocks.
+Wall clocks are largest category of both antique and modern clocks.
 Antique wall clocks were used widely over three centuries in home or office settings, so there are many varied styles and designs of wall clocks.
 Old timepieces such as pocket watches, wristwatches, and clocks are typically valuable among collectors because they can often be restored to working order, even if they have some damage.

 Some of the most significant styles of antique wall clocks include French cartel clocks, cuckoo clocks, tavern clocks, Grafton wall clocks, banjo clocks, wag-on-the-wall clocks, and mirror clocks.
 Obviously, all of these antique wall clocks have different styles and are from differing time periods.
 However, if you are considering purchasing one of these antique wall clocks, you should take into account these factors: wind length, wooden vs. metal pieces, and size.